lathoub/STAPI_HA/README.md

-# HA_STAPI
-SensorThings API for Home Assistant
+# SensorThings API for Home Assistant